ZakiZtraki/AndruinoBeginner/content/lessons/day04/lesson.md

 }
 ```

 This code turns the buzzer on and off at half‑second intervals.
-Changing the delays allows you to create your own patterns【484041617127296†L284-L292】.
+Changing the delays allows you to create your own patterns.

 ### Build on previous lessons